ringcentral/ringcentral-api-docs/docs/voice/call-session-notifications.md

 ## What are the use cases?

-Call Analytics -  Developers can use the raw data from call session notification events and build call analytics dashboards replicating live reports which use the same event streams.
+<h5>Call Analytics</h5> -  Developers can use the raw data from Telephony Session Notification events and build call analytics dashboards replicating live reports which use the same event streams.
 Some of the standard call analytics metrics and their corresponding formulas are:

-1. Call Hold Time - Time duration between Hold and Non-Hold state.
+Call Hold Time - Time duration between Hold and Answered state.
 If a call is held multiple times, it can be calculated based on the sum of total hold times.

-2. Call Talk Time - Time duration between answered and any other state till the end of the call.
-If a call has multiple intermediate states after an Answered state like Hold, Unhold the total talk time will be equal to the sum of all the times between Answered and other call states till the end of the call.
+  Call Hold Time = Time difference between Answered and Hold

+  Example

+  Step 1: Get the `'eventTime': '2020-06-24T00:00:30.809Z'` for `'code': 'Hold'`

+  Step 2: Get the `'eventTime': '2020-06-24T00:00:45.710Z'` for `'code': 'Answered'`

+  Step 3:  Hold Time =  Timestamp in Step 2 - Timestamp in Step 1 = `'eventTime': '2020-06-24T00:00:45.710Z'` - `'eventTime': '2020-06-24T00:00:30.809Z'` = 15 seconds

+Call Talk Time- Time duration between answered and disconnected.

+  Call Talk Time = Time difference between Answered and Disconnected (If the call is put on hold in between, you can include the hold time or subtract the total hold times based on business logic)

+  Example

+  Step 1 : Get the `'eventTime': '2020-06-23T23:46:23.451Z'` for `'code': 'Answered'`

+  Step 2:  Get the `'eventTime': '2020-06-23T23:46:34.132Z'` for `'code': 'Disconnected'`

+  Step 3 : Call Talk Time =   Timestamp in Step 2 - Timestamp in Step 1 =  `'eventTime': '2020-06-23T23:46:34.132Z'` - `'eventTime': '2020-06-23T23:46:23.451Z'` = 13 seconds

-3. Ring Time - This is the amount of time the call was ringing before it was answered.
+Ring Time - This is the amount of time the call was ringing before it was answered.
 It is the time duration between Proceeding and Answered state.

+  Ring Time = Time difference between Proceeding and Answered

+  Example:

+  Step 1:  Get the `'eventTime': '2020-06-23T23:46:11.243Z'` for `'code': 'Proceeding'`

+  Step 2:  Get the `'eventTime': '2020-06-23T23:46:23.451Z'` for `'code': 'Answered'`

+  Step 3:  Ring Time =  Timestamp in Step 2 - Timestamp in Step 1 = `'eventTime': '2020-06-23T23:46:23.451Z'` - `'eventTime': '2020-06-23T23:46:11.243Z'` = 12 seconds

-Call Monitoring - Call Session Notifications can be used to monitor calls at an Extension or an Account level to fulfill use cases like contact center agent assist using [Dual-Channel](https://developers.ringcentral.com/guide/voice/supervision) or [Single-Channel Call Monitoring](https://developers.ringcentral.com/guide/voice/supervision)
+<h5>Call Monitoring</h5> - Telephony Session Notifications can be used to monitor calls at an Extension or an Account level to fulfill use cases like contact center agent assist using [Dual-Channel](https://developers.ringcentral.com/guide/voice/supervision) or [Single-Channel Call Monitoring](https://developers.ringcentral.com/guide/voice/supervision)

-Incoming call routing - Call Session Notifications can be used to monitor and detect an incoming call and apply custom call routing logic to suit business-specific needs.
+<h5>Incoming call routing</h5> - Telephony Session Notifications can be used to monitor and detect an incoming call and apply custom call routing logic to suit business-specific needs.
 For example, forwarding calls from an important customer to a call queue supervisor.

 ## What are the different states of a Call?

 A call transitions through various states from the start of the call to the end.
-A Call Session Notification captures each of these states.
+A Telephony Session Notification captures each of these states.
 States of a call are associated with the parties involved in the call, and it can be the "Outbound" party (party making the call) or the "Inbound" party (party receiving the call).
-The schema object "status.code" in the Call Session Notification captures the state of the call in regards to the party (Outbound or Inbound) involved in the call.
+The schema object "status.code" in the Telephony Session Notification captures the state of the call in regards to the party (Outbound or Inbound) involved in the call.
 The table below illustrates the different states that a party goes though in a call session.

 | Call Session | Party Direction | State|Description
 | ----------- | ----------- |----------- |-----------|